$SU(2)_L$ deconstruction and flavour (non)-universality: Matching to SMEFT

-We integrate out the heavy triplet at the tree level to match to dimension 6 SMEFT, and work in the Warsaw basis.
+and work in the Warsaw basis~\cite{Grzadkowski:2010es}.
 We have crosschecked our results with \texttt{Matchete}~\cite{Fuentes-Martin:2022jrf}.
 Neglecting all Yukawa couplings except the top one, and working in the interaction basis, we get at the matching scale the following non-vanishing Wilson coefficients: